Rancho Santa Fe Protective Covenant

 which the accepted property could, at maximum, be subdivided.
 Annexations

-must be approved by both the Art Jury and the Board of Directors.
+must be approved by both the Covenant Design Review and the Board of Directors.